 It is not enough to have a pricing team in place; you need to consider three areas: pricing, process and tools.
 Are their responsibilities defined?
 Who sets (approves) list prices?
 Deal prices?
 How does the deal desk fit into the mix?
 Are the accompanying pricing processes defined so they can be quickly executed and not recreated each time, delaying the impact of price actions?
 If the only tool available to manage pricing is Excel, how can you structure your data to be as efficient as possible?
 What are other options?

 Whether it’s a new innovation, mature SKU, or a product you are transitioning to SaaS pricing, how do you set the right price and what price strategy should you use: value, market, or cost+.
 Hint: there is a place in the pricing world for all.
-Different products and product lines, as well as your company, compete in the market in different ways with different levels of differentiation.
+Different products and product lines, as well as your company itself, compete in the market in different ways with different levels of differentiation.
 That’s what drives price strategy.

 Price leakage comes in many forms, whether it’s a standard discount, rebate, promotion, payment terms, freight, giveaways, etc. On invoice, off invoice.
 Oftentimes, data is the prohibiting factor in seeing the factors and severity of the levers negatively impacting price.
 It is a big ball of knotted cords – where do you start?